 - Doses are examined to provide accurate and safe recommendations for pregnant women

-The importance of magnesium in pregnancy – read the paper here
+The importance of magnesium in pregnancy – read the open access paper here

 Magnesium deficiency is prevalent in women of childbearing age.
 The need for magnesium increases during pregnancy, and the majority of pregnant women likely do not meet this increased need.
 Magnesium deficiency or insufficiency during pregnancy may pose a health risk for both the mother and the newborn, with implications that may extend into adulthood of the offspring.
 This review provides recommendations for further study and improved testing using measurement of red cell magnesium.
 Pregnant women should be counseled to increase their intake of magnesium-rich foods such as nuts, seeds, beans, and leafy greens and/or to supplement with magnesium at a safe level.